Monuments in Abbots Langley Church, Hertfordshire

 - Dame Anne Raymond, d.1714, and three grandchildren.
 She was daughter of Sir Edward Fith (?),

 wife of Sir Thomas Raymond, Knight and a judge of the King’s Bench to King Charles II, erected by her son Sir Robert Raymond

-of Langlebury, Kt, who erected the monument and was the father of the three infant grandchildren.
+of Langlebury, Kt, who erected the monument and was the father of her three grandchildren, who all died as infants.